-Not all the options listed suit our immediate requirements but in the any economic environment there is a need to retain some flexibility, and we continue to evaluate suitability in conjunction with our advisors.

-Some options require the Authority to be classed as a 'Professional' counterparty under MiFID II to be able to access them and we have worked with counterparties to ensure access is maintained where relevant.
+requirements but in the any economic environment there is a need to retain some flexibility, and we continue to evaluate suitability in conjunction with our advisors.
+Some options require the Authority to be suit our immediate classed as a 'Professional' counterparty under MiFID II to be able to access them and we have worked with counterparties to ensure access is maintained where relevant.